How Men Attract Women

 How men attract women is a much more difficult question than vice-versa because women are both more selective and also more individualistic in what they want.

 How Many Criteria Count?

-Men are evaluated as aesthetically less pleasing than women in research using male and female raters of pictures.
+Men are evaluated as aesthetically less pleasing than women in research using male and female raters of photographic images.
 This suggests that physical appeal was not selected so strongly for men as for women in our evolutionary past (1).

 Reading between the lines, most women are attracted to strong, healthy, physically fit specimens who project confidence and are more likely to succeed in surviving, reproducing, and prospering in any society.